Cuomo announces resignation as governor of New York

 The move sets the stage for Lt.
 Gov. Kathy Hochul, a Buffalo native and former congresswoman, to succeed the 63-year-old Cuomo as New York's next chief executive.

-Cuomo called the attorney general's investigation that resulted in a scathing report, corroborating the harassment claims by 11 women, "politically motivagted."
+Cuomo called the attorney general's investigation that resulted in a scathing report, corroborating the harassment claims by 11 women, "politically motivated."

 "The most serious allegations against me had no credible factual basis," Cuomo said.